Community Infrastructure Levy (CIL)

 Get in touch with us as early in your project planning as you can with any queries about CIL.
 Email us at firstname.lastname@example.org or call us on 01636 650 000.

 Read the full CIL Regulations on the government’s website.

 CIL in Newark and Sherwood

-CIL was introduced at Newark and Sherwood District Council on 1 December 2011 and a charging schedule (PDF File, 455kb) came into force on 1 January 2018.
+CIL was introduced at Newark and Sherwood District Council on 1 December 2011 and a Community Infrastructure Levy Charging Schedule (PDF File, 369kb) came into force on 1 January 2018.

 CIL may have to be paid if planning permission is granted for your proposal.
 It’s charged in £ per m2 of the Gross Increase in Area (GIA) of floorspace in your development.
 A definition of GIA can be found on the Royal Institute of Chartered Surveyors website.